Connect with others who understand.

 3 Foods To Avoid With CLL

-Unless your doctor tells you otherwise, no foods are totally off-limits for people with CLL.
-However, avoiding less nutritious foods may help reduce symptoms, feel your best, and prevent additional health problems (like heart disease) that may complicate your condition.
+Unless your doctor tells you otherwise, no foods are off-limits for people with CLL.
+However, avoiding less nutritious foods may help reduce symptoms, help you feel your best, and prevent additional health problems (like heart disease) that may complicate your condition.

 1. High-Sugar Foods and Drinks

-If you are struggling with weight loss and sweets are the only thing you crave or have been able to tolerate, try to select sweet food or drink options that are nutrient-dense — that is, that are high in protein, vitamins, and calories.
-Try to sate your sweet tooth with naturally sweet foods.
+If you’re struggling with weight loss and sweets are the only thing you crave (or the only thing you have been able to tolerate), try to select sweet food or drink options that are nutrient-dense — that is, that are high in protein, high in vitamins, and high in calories.
+Try to satisfy your sweet tooth with naturally sweet foods.
 You could, for example, add fruit to a protein smoothie or eat raw vegetables like bell peppers or carrots dipped in hummus as a snack.

 2. Ultra-Processed Foods

-Researchers are just learning how some of the chemical-like additives impact gut bacteria and immunity.
-In addition, highly processed foods can leave you less interested in the nutritious foods that your body requires to function at its best.
+Researchers are just learning how some of the chemical-like additives affect gut bacteria and immunity.
+In addition, eating more highly processed foods can displace nutritious foods that your body requires to function at its best.

 3. Certain Raw Foods